niiiixd/gitlab_with_ansible/README.md

-# gitlab_with_ansible
-Install Gitlab CE with ansible on CentOS 8
+# Install Gitlab CE with ansible on CentOS 8